MuneebAhmedQureshi/Invoking-Weka-From-Python/README.md

 <li>Numpy</li>
 <li>Matplotlib</li>
 </ul><br>
-These packages are to installed by user<br>
+These packages are to be installed by user<br>
 <ul>
 <li>Javabridge</li>
 <li>Python-weka-wrapper</li>